TIP: Token Importance in On-Policy Distillation: Introduction

 Knowledge distillation transfers capability from a large teacher to a smaller student by training on the teacher's output distributions~\citep{hinton2015distilling}, and is a primary driver of the rapid growth in small-model capacity~\citep{xiao2024densing}.
 In on-policy distillation (OPD), the student generates its own responses and learns from the teacher's corrections at each token~\citep{agarwal2024gkd,gu2024minillm}.
 Since the student generates the context, token importance is a property of the \emph{student--teacher state} at each position.
 This raises a direct question: \emph{which tokens carry the most useful learning signal?}

 Our central claim is simple.
 In OPD, informative tokens come from two regions of the token state space: (1) positions with \emph{high student entropy}, where the student is uncertain and still forming its prediction; and (2) positions with \emph{low student entropy but high teacher--student divergence}, where the student is confident but misaligned with the teacher.
-The first region is easy to detect with entropy alone: retaining 50\% of tokens by entropy-based sampling already matches or improves all-token training while substantially reducing memory.
-The second is easy to miss.
-Under more aggressive retention, entropy-only selection begins to lose a small set of low-entropy, high-divergence tokens---positions where the student is sharply peaked on a continuation that the teacher strongly disfavors.
-These \emph{overconfident} tokens carry dense corrective signal despite being nearly invisible to any entropy-based rule.
+The first region is easy to detect with entropy alone: retaining 50\% of tokens by entropy-based sampling already matches or improves all-token training while substantially reducing end-to-end training memory.
+The second is easy to miss: under more aggressive retention, entropy-only selection discards \emph{overconfident} tokens---positions where the student is sharply peaked on a continuation that the teacher strongly disfavors---because their low entropy makes them indistinguishable from correctly solved tokens.

 We organize this picture with \textbf{TIP}, a two-axis taxonomy crossing student entropy and teacher--student divergence into four quadrants (Section~\ref{sec:taxonomy}).
-Theoretically, entropy is a strong first-order proxy but must conflate ``confident and correct'' with ``confident and wrong,'' and a parameter-free Soft-OR score fixes this blind spot (Section~\ref{sec:theory}).
+Conceptually, entropy is an effective but structurally incomplete proxy: it must conflate ``confident and correct'' with ``confident and wrong,'' and a parameter-free Soft-OR score fixes this blind spot (Section~\ref{sec:theory}).
 Experimentally, the combined score consistently improves over entropy-only selection on mathematical reasoning and remains competitive on agentic planning, where Q3-only selection is strongest (Section~\ref{sec:experiments}).